 The company also has a highly rated app with over 100k downloads and 4.6 star ratings in the Google Play store.

-On top of that, Chargepoint has the #1 best selling at home charger on Amazon.
+On top of that, Chargepoint has a top selling Level 2 home charger on Amazon..

 With around $146 million in annual revenue, Chargepoint should continue increasing revenue as more people purchase EV vehicles and start driving again after COVID-19 fears ease.
 The company expects around $200 million in revenue for 2021 and things are looking bright for my favorite EV charging station stock.